Wawel Castle Tours

 What to bring

-• Light jacket (castle interiors can be cool even in summer)
+• Light layer (stone interiors can be cool)

 Not allowed